Alfred Nakache: Biography

-At 12 August 1941 he had a French Jewish girl daughter named Annie Nakache, born in Constantine (Algeria).
-She lived in Toulouse.
-She was a daughter of the swimmer with Ms. Paule Nakache.
-In January 1944 she was deported to Auschwitz with her parents and later was murdered in a gas chamber with her mother Paule. (font: Memorial Auschwitz).
+Nakache lived in Toulouse with his wife Paule.
+Their daughter Annie was born in Constantine, Algeria on 12 August 1941.
+In January 1944 she was deported to Auschwitz with her parents and later was murdered in a gas chamber with her mother.

-After ending his career in Reunion Island, he died on August 4, 1983, following a malaise while swimming in the port of Cerbère.
+After ending his career in Reunion Island, he died on 4 August 1983, after becoming ill while swimming in the port of Cerbère.
 He is buried in the Le Py cemetery in Sète.